jbossdemocentral/brms-loan-realtime-decision-server-demo/README.md

    - URL: http://localhost:8080/kie-server/services/rest/server/containers

-   - it will show container = contianer-loan1.0, meaning our container is available via the provided RestAPI
+   - it will show container = contianer-loan1.0, meaning our container is available via the provided RESTful API

-16. You can view some more information provided by the RestAPI using GET methods:
+15. You can view some more information provided by the RESTful API using GET methods:

    - http://localhost:8080/kie-server/services/rest/server/containers/container-loan1.0

+16. A full description of all available RESTful resources and operations exposed by the Decision Server can be found by opening this URL: http://localhost:8080/kie-server/docs

 17. Now to use POST or PUT methods we need to add a header to RESTClient for our requests:

    - in menu Headers -> Custom Header

+   - Name: Accept; Value: application/xml

    - Name: Content-Type; Value: application/xml